flutter/website/src/docs/perf/app-size.md

 generates a _debug_ build of the Flutter app.
-The app size of a debug build is large due to the debugging overhead that allows for hot reload and source level debugging.
+The app size of a debug build is large due to the debugging overhead that allows for hot reload and source-level debugging.
 As such, it is not representative of a production app end users download.

 ## Checking the total size